Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Introduction

 Researchers have embarked on a series of studies to mitigate the hallucination issue in multimodal models.
-Current mainstream solutions can be broadly divided into two categories: the first, as shown in Figure~\ref{fig:fig1_a}, involves constructing hallucination-related datasets and employing Supervised Fine-Tuning (SFT) to improve the model's instruction-following ability while mitigating the hallucination phenomenon~\cite{DBLP:journals/corr/abs-2306-14565,DBLP:journals/corr/abs-2305-06500,DBLP:journals/corr/abs-2309-15112}.
-Although this method reduces hallucination to a certain extent, it requires high-quality and diverse fine-tuning data, necessitating high annotation costs and training overhead.
-The second, as shown in Figure~\ref{fig:fig1_b}, treats the elimination of model hallucination as a post-processing operation on model input, using existing tools or models (such as tokenizers and detection models) to inspect and modify hallucinated content in sentences~\cite{DBLP:journals/corr/abs-2310-00754}.
-This approach does not necessitate additional data and training in certain situations unless a customized model~\cite{DBLP:journals/corr/abs-2310-16045} is required for post-hoc hallucination processing.
-However, this approach's effectiveness is limited by the existing models and tools, and its time cost escalates with the incorporation of additional post-processing tools and models.
+Current mainstream solutions can be broadly divided into two categories: the first, as shown in Figure~\ref{fig:fig1_a}, involves constructing abundant hallucination-free data and employing exhaustive Supervised Fine-Tuning (SFT) process to mitigate hallucination phenomenon~\cite{DBLP:journals/corr/abs-2306-14565,DBLP:journals/corr/abs-2305-06500,DBLP:journals/corr/abs-2309-15112}.
+Although SFT-based method reduces hallucination to a certain extent, this method demands high-quality data and comes with high annotation and training overheads.
+The second, as shown in Figure~\ref{fig:fig1_b}, treats the elimination of hallucination as a post-processing operation on model output and uses existing tools or expert models (such as tokenizers and detection models) to rectify hallucinated content~\cite{DBLP:journals/corr/abs-2310-00754}.
+This approach does not necessitate additional data and training, unless a certain customized model is required~\cite{DBLP:journals/corr/abs-2310-16045} for post-hoc hallucination processing.
+However, its effectiveness is constrained by existing resources, and the time cost increases with additional post-processing tools.